ModestCoders/magento2-dockergento/README.md

 **Solution:**

-* Use docker volumes for following directories:

-	* vendor
-	* generated
-	* var
-	* pub/static
-	* pub/media

-* Custom synchronisation of `vendor` and `generated`:
-	* These volumes are synchronised seamless thanks to [magento2-dockergento-console](https://github.com/ModestCoders/magento2-dockergento-console)
+* Set full magento app inside a named volume `magento`
+* Synchronise only git repository files between host and container.
+* Everything else is not synchronised, so performance is same as in local setups.

+**How do you get the code that is not synchronised in your host?**

+Even if not synchronised, it is needed to have magento and vendor code in your host.
+Not only for developing but also for xdebug.

+To sync that code seamlessly, [magento2-dockergento-console](https://github.com/ModestCoders/magento2-dockergento-console) uses `docker cp` automatically when you execute relevant commands like `dockergento composer` or `dockergento start`, so you do not need to care about that.

+On the other hand, for those that implement modules inside vendor, we also provide a `unison` container that watches and syncs changes in background when you develop inside vendor.

-	* See [dockergento workflow](#workflow) for a better understanding about whole development process with dockergento.
+See [dockergento workflow](#workflow) for a better understanding about whole development process with dockergento.

 ## Preconditions